haavardsjef/NTNU/TDT4136 - Introduksjon til kunstig intelligens/assignment_1/questions.md

 ### Can a simple reflex agent be rational for this environment?
 Explain your answer

+A simple reflex agent in the vacuum cleaner world described in Chapter 2.2.1 can not be rational if the agent is penalized 1 point for each movement.
+As the agent has no state, it would oscilate between the two squares after they are both clean, wasting points.

 ### Can a reflex agent with state be rational in this environment?
 Explain your answer.

+If the agent has a state it can remember that is has already cleaned both of the squares, and does not have to oscilate back and forth between clean squares.
+Such an agent would be rational.

 ### Assume now that the simple reflex agent (i.e., no internal state) can perceive the clean/dirty status of both locations at the same time.
 Can this agent be rational?
 Explain your answer.
 In case it can be rational, design the agent function.

+If the simple reflex agent can perceive the clean/dirty state of both locations at the same time, it would not need to keep state to be rational.
+The agent could clean both squares, and keep checking the status of both squares, without having to move.
+This agent would be rational.

 ## Consider the vacuum cleaner environment shown in Figure 2.3 in the textbook.
 Describe the environment using properties from Chapter 2.3.2, e.g. episodic/sequential, deterministic/stochastic etc. Explain selected values for properties in regards to the vacuum cleaner environment.

+The described vacuum cleaner environment is partially observable, as the vacuum cleaner can only observe the cleanliness of the square it is on.
+The environment would also be a single-agent environment, as only the one cleaning agent is present.
+When it comes to the question of deterministic vs stochastic it is not as clear.
+The squares might become dirty again after the agent has cleaned them, therefore the environment cannot be fully deterministic.
+The described environment is also sequential, as the cleaning agent will try to avoid cleaning squares that are already clean.

 ## Discuss the advantages and limitations of these four basic kinds of agents:

 ### Simple reflex agents

+Simple reflex agents have the advantage that they are simple and relatively cheap to produce.
+They act only based on the current percept, and are therefore limited in the kind of descision making they can perform.

 ### Model-based reflex agents

+A model based reflex agent maintains an internal state, keeping track of the part of the world that it cannot sense.
+This is useful for making descisions not only based on current percept, but also previous percept.
+Some drawbacks compared to simple reflex agents are complexity in terms of production and implementation, and also the matter of price.

 ### Goal-based agents

+Goal based agents also take into account the goal that it is trying to get to.
+Doing this, it can consider possible actions and choose the one leading to the goal.
+These descisions differ greatly in terms of complexity.
+The goal based agent can be less efficient than simpler agents, but are more flexible as the knowledge that supports its descision is represented explicitly and can be modified.

 ### Utility-based agents

+Utility based agents are similar to goal based agents, but also takes the "utility" of the choices into account.
+For example a goal based GPS agent might find a route to the desired destination, but an utility based GPS agent will try to find the shortest or cheapest path, or any path that maximizes its performance rating.
+Utility based agents are far greater in complexity in terms of producing and implementing.